-Whisper: Davy O’List and Second Thoughts are hard at work rehearsing for the tour commencing after the release.
+Whisper: Davy O’List and Second Thoughts hard at work rehearsing for live dates.

-Whisper: Did you know my mother sang lead vocals for Frank Zappa on the track ‘Touch Me There’ http://www.youtube.com/watch?v=SxkYw0Bm2Xg
+Whisper: Did you know Davy’s mother Jenny Lautrec sang lead vocals for Frank Zappa on the track ‘Touch Me There’ http://www.youtube.com/watch?v=SxkYw0Bm2Xg

-Click this icon Face Book to join the new forum that gets the news to you first.
-You can message me there, too.
+Whisper: Click this icon Face Book to join the new forum that gets the news to you first.
+You can message Davy there, too.

 Whisper: Don’t believe anything you read in any of the books (and Wikipedia sites)

 on The Nice.